GU-CLASP/GU-CLASP.github.io/content/pages/phd-courses/ML-Methods-for-Vision-and-Language/index.md

 ---
 The course webpage can be accessed

-The course syllabus can be found
+The course syllabus can be found here.